 Local Node Initialization

-DL_FPD LINK III_LINK_REQ__
+DL_FPD LINK_REQ__

 Each device requires specific initialization information.
 This will be performed through the local node by reading and writing specific “registers”.

 This information shall be passed from the host microprocessor to the local node, then from the local node to one or more remote nodes at startup/EOL.